Global Deadline Extensions & Updates

 • A fee must be paid for each extension request.

-• All deadlines in prosecution set by the GPTO are extended till 4 May 2020.
+• All deadlines in prosecution set by the GPTO were extended till 4 May 2020.

 • Deadlines set by law cannot be extended by the Office.
 Re-establishment of rights requests are possible for such deadlines if it can be shown that the deadline was missed without any fault (vs. showing all due care under normal circumstances) on part of the person that missed the deadline.

 • Scheduled hearings and oral proceedings are cancelled.
 According notifications will be sent for each case.
-No new hearings or oral proceedings will be summoned under the given circumstances.
+No new hearings or oral proceedings will be summoned before 01 July 2020.

 • There will be a delay in issuing certificates such as priority documents.
-Therefore, these documents should be requested a early as possible.
+Therefore, these documents should be requested as early as possible.

 • The use of online filing for all documents is encouraged.

-• Will consider the special circumstances of COVID-19 when reviewing restoration requests if a deadline is missed.
+• Will consider the special circumstances of COVID-19 when considering restoration requests if a deadline is missed.

 Switzerland (and unitary Swiss-Liechtenstein patents)

-• All days from 24 March 2020 until further notice are declared to be interrupted days.
+• All days from 24 March 2020 until at least 22 June 2020 are declared to be interrupted days.

 • Any deadline that falls on an interrupted day will be extended until the UKIPO notifies the end of the interrupted days period.